BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - General Hunter
 - Unyielding Combat Stance

-**ACTIVE/PASSIVE RULES**

-- **Shield of Blades** `ACTIVE` - can use the Shielding rule.
+- **Shield of Blades** `ACTIVE`

+can use the Shielding rule.

-- **Phalanx** `ACTIVE` - Easterlings can use pike and shield without penalty.
+- **Phalanx** `ACTIVE`

+Easterlings can use pike and shield without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

-- **The Gleaming Horde** `ACTIVE` - While mounted, gain the Shieldwall rule.
+- **The Gleaming Horde** `ACTIVE`

+While mounted, gain the Shieldwall rule.
 The +1 Defence applies to both rider and mount.
 Hero models don't need a shield to benefit from this special rule.

-- **Knights of the Dragon Cult** `PASSIVE` - May only include Black Dragon Warrior models in his warband.
+- **Knights of the Dragon Cult** `PASSIVE`

+May only include Black Dragon Warrior models in his warband.

 </div>